Sacred Heart High School (East Grand Forks, Minnesota)

-Background, Founding and establishment
+History

+1895 – 1900

-The first attempt to have a Catholic school in East Grand Forks began in 1895 when the Sisters of St. Benedict, Duluth, Minnesota, started a school and hospital.
-Father Hendrick, the first pastor of Sacred Heart, requested the Sisters start a mission at East Grand Forks.
-Mother Scholastica purchased a three-story wooden building called the Acme House to be used as a school, hospital, and convent.
-The building was located at the present southern intersection of Business Highway 2 East and 220 North.
+The first Catholic school in East Grand Forks began in 1895 when Father Hendrick, the first pastor of Sacred Heart, requested that the Sisters of St. Benedict, Duluth, MN start a mission at East Grand Forks.
+Mother Scholastica purchased a three-story wooden building at the present southern intersection of Business Highway 2 East and 220 North to be used as a school, hospital, and convent.

-The second and third floors of the building housed the hospital.
-The school was organized immediately afterward, opening in the fall of 1895.
-Staffing the school in 1895 were Sister James and Sister Gertrude as teachers and Sister Josephine as the first music teacher.

-The name of the school is unclear by different accounts, being called either Sacred Heart School or St. Joseph's School (same name as the hospital).
-The school appeared to have had a full capacity considering the small size of the East Grand Forks community at that time.
+The school opened on the first floor in the fall of 1895 staffed by Sisters James, Gertrude and Josephine as teachers.
+The name of the school is unclear.
+Accounts list either Sacred Heart School or St. Joseph's School (same name as the hospital on the top two floors).
+The school appears to have had a full capacity.

-During the first year of operation of the school, the newly built church of Sacred Heart was destroyed by fire on December 1, 1895.
-Rev. Hendrick immediately began to raise funds to rebuild the church.
-Sister Josephine recounted the following story:

-“Soon after Christmas, Mother Scholastica came to the mission at East Grand Forks and the next evening, Father Hendrick paid a courtesy visit to the convent.
+The newly built Sacred Heart Church was destroyed by fire on December 1, 1895, and Rev. Hendrick immediately began to raise funds to rebuild the church.
+Sister Josephine recounted the following story: “Mother Scholastica came to the mission at East Grand Forks [and] Father Hendrick paid a courtesy visit to the convent.
 The conversation turned upon the burning of his church and the campaign he was conducting to raise building funds.

-“When one of the sisters casually proposed a St. Patrick’s Day program by the children and the private music class as a moneymaking project for the church, everyone including Reverend Mother, agreed to the proposal.
+“When one of the sisters casually proposed a St. Patrick’s Day program [by the children] as a moneymaking project for the church, everyone, including Reverend Mother, agreed...

-“Accordingly a month or so before the 17th of March, practicing was in order, every evening after school and on Saturdays.
-The year 1895 was in the pre-radio, pre-movie, pre-television age when parish-school entertainment was a big event.

-“The sisters prepared a program of choruses, fancy drills, players, individual readings, and other features so that every pupil of the school might have a part.
-The parish sewing circle made a galaxy of costumes; the pastor had the tickets printed free-of-charge and the men sold them.

-“Not only were the children and the teachers busy, the whole parish was agog.
 The sale of tickets was so large that no hall in East Grand Forks could accommodate the crowd which was expected.
-Father Hendrick rented the Opera House in Grand Forks, agreeing that the management should have 30% of the sales, the remainder was to be given to the church fund.
+Father Hendrick rented the Opera House in Grand Forks...